Home » Health » Covid-19 increases the risk of Alzheimer’s disease in people over 65

 A link between Covid and Alzheimer’s.
 This is what emerges from a study published in the Journal of Alzheimer’s Disease: American researchers report that people over 65 who contracted Covid-19 were more likely to develop this disease in the following year. their diagnosis.

 “Two elements considered important in the development of Alzheimer’s disease are previous infections, especially viral infections, and inflammation”, said Prof. Pamela Davis, co-author of the study and a member of the Case Western Reserve School of Medicine.
-“Given that Covid infection has been associated with central nervous system abnormalities, including inflammation, we wanted to test whether the virus could lead to an increase in Alzheimer’s diagnoses.”
+“Given that Covid infection has been associated with central nervous system abnormalities, including inflammation, we wanted to test whether the virus might lead to an increase in Alzheimer’s diagnoses.”

 Leave a Comment